NehalHamada/NehalHamada/README.md

 - 💼 Frontend Developer with hands-on experience in React.js and TypeScript
 - 🚀 Passionate about building scalable, responsive, and user-friendly web applications
-- 🌱 Currently expanding my skills with Next.js
+- 🌱 Currently learning Next.js
+- 🎓 Completed the ITI Frontend Development Scholarship
-- ⚡ Strong believer in clean architecture, reusable components, and maintainable code
+- ⚡ Focused on clean architecture, reusable components, and maintainable code
 - 🤝 Open to Frontend opportunities and open-source collaboration
-- ☺️ ITI scholarship

 ---